bcaligari/derpm/README.md

 # derpm

-A collection of tools to help with some of the frustration trying to find where an RPM came from or working through lists of RPMs.
+A collection of tools to help with some of the frustrations trying to find where an RPM came from and working through lists of RPMs.
 Mostly relevant for the SLES world for versions 12+.

 * `sccpsync` - Caching the SCC packages API to a local sqlite3.